The Highlands Conservation Act

 Land Conservation Funding

-Federal funding provided by the Highlands Conservation Act has helped protect more than 6,000 acres of the highest valued conservation lands in the region, in partnership with non-profit organizations and state and local governments.
-Provided through the Land and Water Conservation Fund, $30 million in federal funding has been allocated to the Highlands program since 2004, matching over $45 million in private and local matching funds.
+Federal funding provided by the Highlands Conservation Act has helped protect more than 11,600 acres of the highest valued conservation lands in the region, in partnership with non-profit organizations and state and local governments.
+Provided through the Land and Water Conservation Fund, $67.25 million in federal funding has been allocated to the Highlands program since 2004.

 Yearly List of Funding Levels